-- ▶ In determining the optimal salary-dividend mix, consider the following: - Before the amendments enacted in June 2018 (see above), in general, if the owner-manager did not need the money, it could be left in the corporation to grow subject to tax at corporate tax rates, which for active income are less than personal tax rates.
-However, under the passive investment income rules (see above), this strategy is no longer effective with respect to passive income that exceeds \$50,000 per year, effective for taxation years beginning after 2018.
-Consult with your EY Tax advisor. - Even if the owner-manager does not need the money, it may make sense to pay sufficient salary or bonus to create enough earned income to maximize their registered retirement savings plan (RRSP) deduction next year. - Bonuses can be accrued and be deductible by the company in 2023, but don't have to be included in the business owner's personal income until paid in 2024 (provided they are paid within 180 days after the corporation's year end). - Pay sufficient salary or bonus to eliminate or reduce a personal minimum tax liability. - Payment of salary or bonus may increase provincial payroll tax. - If you anticipate that the cumulative net investment loss (CNIL) rules will affect your ability to claim your remaining capital gains exemption, pay yourself dividends rather than salary. - Paying dividends may occasionally be a tax-efficient way of getting funds out of the company.
+In determining the optimal salary-dividend mix, consider the following:

+- ▶ Before the amendments enacted in June 2018 (see above), in general, if the owner-manager did not need the money, it could be left in the corporation to grow subject to tax at corporate tax rates, which for active income are less than personal tax rates.
+However, under the passive investment income rules (see above), this strategy is no longer as effective with respect to passive income that exceeds \$50,000 per year since exceeding that threshold may reduce access to the small-business deduction, effective for taxation years beginning after 2018.
+Consult with your EY Tax advisor. - ▶ Even if the owner-manager does not need the money, it may make sense to pay sufficient salary or bonus to create enough earned income to maximize their registered retirement savings plan (RRSP) deduction next year. - ▶ Bonuses can be accrued and be deductible by the company in 2024, but don't have to be included in the business owner's personal income until paid in 2025 (provided they are paid within 180 days after the corporation's year end). - ▶ Pay sufficient salary or bonus to eliminate or reduce a personal minimum tax liability. - ▶ Payment of salary or bonus may increase provincial payroll tax. - ▶ If you anticipate that the cumulative net investment loss (CNIL) rules will affect your ability to claim your remaining capital gains exemption, pay yourself dividends rather than salary. - ▶ Paying dividends may occasionally be a tax-efficient way of getting funds out of the company.
 Capital dividends are completely tax free when received by Canadian-resident individual shareholders, eligible dividends are subject to a preferential tax rate and taxable dividends generate a dividend refund in a corporation with a refundable dividend tax account.
-A review of the company's tax attributes and relevant personal tax rates in the shareholder's province of residence will identify whether tax-efficient dividends can be paid. - Dividends do not represent earned income for the purpose of creating RRSP contribution room.
-Earned income is also required for other personal tax deductions such as child care and moving expenses. - Return paid-up capital, or pay down shareholder advances, as an alternative to paying taxable dividends or salary. - ▶ Consider employing your spouse or partner and/or your children to take advantage of income-splitting opportunities.
+A review of the company's tax attributes and relevant personal tax rates in the shareholder's province of residence will identify whether tax-efficient dividends can be paid. - ▶ Dividends do not represent earned income for the purpose of creating RRSP contribution room.
+Earned income is also required for other personal tax deductions such as child care and moving expenses. - ▶ Return paid-up capital, or pay down shareholder advances, as an alternative to paying taxable dividends or salary.

+Consider employing your spouse or partner and/or your children to take advantage of income-splitting opportunities.
 Their salaries must be reasonable for the work they perform.
-Salaries are not subject to the TOSI rules (see above). - ▶ Consider whether your industry is subject to Workplace Safety and Insurance Board coverage in your province.
-Exemptions may exist for an executive officer, but details vary by province.
+Salaries are not subject to the TOSI rules (see above).